Connecticut man pleads guilty to accidentally shooting pal

 BRIDGEPORT, Conn.
-(AP) — A Connecticut man has pleaded guilty to accidentally killing his best friend in the middle of a drive-by shooting in exchange for 15 years in prison, a deal that didn’t sit well with the victim’s family.
+(AP) — A Connecticut man has pleaded guilty to killing his best friend accidentally during a drive-by shooting.

-The Connecticut Post reports that 23-year-old Terrell Evans pleaded guilty Tuesday to first-degree manslaughter and other charges just before he was to go on trial in the May 2017 death of Kyree Kennedy.
+The Connecticut Post reports that 23-year-old Terrell Evans will be sentenced to 15 years in prison in exchange for his plea Tuesday to first-degree manslaughter and other charges.

+Evans was to go on trial in the May 2017 death of Kyree Kennedy, and his plea deal did not sit well with the victim’s family.

-Prosecutors say Evans shot the 22-year-old Kennedy in the head while the two were targeting someone else’s vehicle.
+Prosecutors say Evans shot the 22-year-old Kennedy in the head while the two were targeting another vehicle.

 Most Read Nation & World Stories